 Hi!
 I’m Nathan Price.
 And this is my personal project.
 Let me tell you a little about myself and about this project.

-I work for a software company that is not related to space.
-But space exploration has always been a passion of mine.
+For 25 years I worked in the Tech Sector (NeoSoft, T1 Design, Adworks, Idea Integration, Compaq, HP, and Anaplan).
+During that time space exploration has always been a passion of mine.
 I read about space.
 I keep up on the latest space news.
 I attend space conferences.
 I also founded the NSS North Houston Space Society.

 I was excited when I learned that NASA is planning to go back to the moon.
 I knew other space people were too.
 But was anyone else?
 Did anyone else really know?
 What do they think about space?